Best Milk for Babies: a dietitian’s guide to safely introducing baby to milk

 24 months +: 2% milk, goat’s milk or unsweetened fortified soy beverage can be substituted for whole cow’s milk.
 Hold off on the other milk alternatives for now.

-A data-based guide to introducing the best milk for your baby
+a data-based guide to introducing milk to baby

 Let’s take a look at why this progression is recommended.
 If you’re interested in data, here’s a nutritional comparison of various milks and alternatives: